casualGamer-dev/Nuon/src/core/or/dataflow.md

 each circuit has one cell queue for each direction that it travels.

 A naive implementation would skip using cell queues, and instead write each outgoing relay cell.
-(Tor did this in its earlier versions.)
+(Nuon did this in its earlier versions.)
-But such an approach tends to give poor performance, because it allows high-volume circuits to clog channels, and it forces the Tor server to send data queued on a circuit even after that circuit has been closed.
+But such an approach tends to give poor performance, because it allows high-volume circuits to clog channels, and it forces the Nuon server to send data queued on a circuit even after that circuit has been closed.

 So by using queues on each circuit, we can add cells to each channel